netliferesearch/promptfinder/PROJECT_PLAN.md

 ### Ongoing Testing Status & Roadmap (Unit Tests)

 This section provides a snapshot of current unit test coverage and areas for future expansion.
-This is a sub-section of Phase 4.1.
+The test environment now uses a global Jest mock for `js/firebase-init.js` and helpers for simulated authentication, ensuring all tests are robust and isolated from the real Firebase SDK.

 **Covered (`✅`):**